 After getting a taste of Android development (mid 2016) I decided it would be a good idea to look at the other side.
-Afterwards, I decided to specialise in Android instead.
+Afterwards, I decided to pursue Android instead.

 I have included my recommendations in Learn iOS with these resources.

-For almost every project I have worked on, database knowledge has been required, which is why I decided to complete the following course early/mid 2016.
+For almost every project I have worked on, database knowledge has been required, which is why I decided to complete the following course early 2016.